 Our by-laws provide that the presence, in person or by proxy, of not less than a majority of the aggregate voting power of our outstanding shares of Class A common stock and our outstanding shares of Class B common stock as of the record date for our 2022 Annual Meeting voting together as a single class constitutes a quorum at our 2022 Annual Meeting.
-Because Donegal Mutual owns approximately 70% of the combined voting power of our outstanding Class A common stock and our outstanding Class B common stock and all of Donegal Mutual's shares will be present at our 2022 Annual Meeting, a quorum will be present at our 2022 Annual Meeting, our stockholders will have the legal power and authority to conduct the two items of stockholder business at our 2022 Annual Meeting that we describe in our notice of our 2022 Annual Meeting and in this proxy statement.
+Because Donegal Mutual owns approximately 70% of the combined voting power of our outstanding Class A common stock and our outstanding Class B common stock and all of Donegal Mutual's shares will be present at our 2022 Annual Meeting, a quorum will be present at our 2022 Annual Meeting.
+Because a quorum will be present at our 2022 Annual Meeting, our stockholders will have the legal power and authority to conduct the two items of stockholder business at our 2022 Annual Meeting that we describe in our notice of our 2022 Annual Meeting and in this proxy statement.